bluecatengineering/auto-forms/README.md

 ```
 ## Documentation

-`useFormField`- Returns the field by name as well as a function to edit the field outside of the input, similar to hooks in react.
+`useFormField`- Returns the field by value as well as a function to edit the field outside of the input, similar to hooks in react.

 `useFormState`- Returns object containing entire state of form.